Busted Heads Records

 Busted Heads Records was an independent record label operating between 1997 and 2004 in Umeå, Sweden.
 It released records by both local and worldwide punk and hardcore bands.

-The label was run by Christoffer Röstlund Jonsson, then bass player with DS-13, later music journalist for Aftonbladet and Close-Up Magazine, currently member of AC4.
-Many of the original releases have been reissued by other international labels, including Havoc Records.
+The label was run by Christoffer Röstlund Jonsson, then bass player with DS-13, later music journalist for Aftonbladet and Close-Up Magazine, later a member of AC4.
+Many of the original releases were reissued by other international labels, including Havoc Records.